40 years of history

 Unmute the video player.

-The ForAfrika Group was originally called JAM International and was founded 40 years ago by South African Peter Pretorius.
-Stranded in Pambarra (Mozambique), he experienced the terrible consequences of hunger at first hand.
-Children were dying around Peter every day.
-This drastic experience changed his life forever
+The ForAfrika Group was originally founded as JAM International 40 years ago by South African Peter Pretorius.
+While stranded in Pambarra, Mozambique, he witnessed the devastating consequences of hunger firsthand.
+Children were dying around him every day.
+This life-changing experience marked a turning point for Peter — and JAM was born.

 The history of ForAfrika